google/badwolf/docs/bql.md

 ## Inserting data into graphs

 Triples can be inserted into one or more graphs.
-That can be achieve by just running the following insert statements.
+This can be achieved by running the following insert statements.

 ```